Electric Vehicle Charging

 The Proponent would be required to register with the Australian Energy Market Operator (AEMO) as a Customer.
 It will be a Market Customer given it will purchase electricity from the electricity wholesale market for its customers.

-As a Market Customer, the Proponent would be able to participate in the energy market on behalf of EV fleet owners, that is - buying and selling energy in the wholesale electricity market.
+As a Market Customer, the Proponent would be able to participate in the energy market on behalf of EV fleet owners, by buying energy in the wholesale electricity market.

 The Proponent intends to provide its service to EV fleet owners in the National Electricity Market (NEM) and the Northern Territory.
 This means that the Proponent may be subject to various jurisdictional licensing and exemption requirements related to the sale of energy, depending on the specific jurisdictional legislative definitions.
 Jurisdictional electricity licensing legislation is not limited to the sale of energy ‘to a person for premises’ in the same way as the National Energy Retail Law (NERL) and retail electricity licences or exemptions will be required in several states and territories.3

-• In South Australia, a fixed term exemption from the requirement to hold a SA retail and distribution licence applies to operators of EV charging stations.
+- In South Australia, a fixed term exemption from the requirement to hold a South Australian retail, generation and distribution licence applies to operators of EV charging stations.
 This means that EV operators who do not already hold a licence will not need to obtain and maintain a licence from the Essential Services Commission of South Australia (ESCOSA).
-This exemption will remain in effect until 30 November 2023 (unless there is a need for ESCOSA or Minister to revoke the exemption on an earlier date).4
+This exemption will remain in effect until 30 November 2024 (unless there is a need for ESCOSA or Minister to revoke the exemption on an earlier date).5

-• In NSW, the ACT, Tasmania and Queensland, there are no applicable state retail electricity licensing obligations.
+- In New South Wales, the Australian Capital Territory, Tasmania and Queensland, there are no applicable state retail electricity licensing obligations.

 The Proponent will also need to consider whether installing and operating EV charge points may require it to obtain a network licence or exemption from the jurisdictional regulator in any of the states or territories where it operates.
 The Proponent should discuss this issue directly with the relevant jurisdictional regulators.
 Whether a licence or exemption may be needed is likely to depend on the circumstances.
-As noted above, in South Australia, ESCOSA has issued an exemption from the requirement for a distribution licence for operators of EV charging stations.
-In other states and territories, there are not currently any published guidance documents or existing exemptions that specifically apply to electric vehicle charging infrastructure, but several governments or regulators are currently undertaking reviews that may clarify this issue in future.
+As noted above, in South Australia, ESCOSA has issued an exemption from the requirement for a distribution licence for operators of EV charging stations, while in the Northern Territory the Utilities Commission has recommended such an exemption but it has not yet been implemented.
+In other states and territories, there are not currently any published guidance documents or existing exemptions that specifically apply to electric vehicle charging infrastructure.

 Description of key energy specific regulatory obligations